What do you need to join BSV Belsen?

 The financial year is the calendar year from January 1st to December 31st.

-§5 Creation of membership
+§5 Establishment of Membership

-§6 Types of members
+§6 Types of Members

 1. Active members / 2.
 Passive members / 3.
 Honorary members / 4.
 Youth members